negnetsolutions/drupal_ics_calendar/README.md

-drupal_ics_calendar
+ICS Calendar Module for Drupal
 ===================

-ICS Calendar Module for Drupal
+This module is still in the initial stages.
+It does currently work fairly well, but it still needs a lot of work.